Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

-Next, we compared computation times\footnote{We implemented an overall procedure in Python and tested it on a single thread of MacPro with a 2.7 GHz 12-Core Intel Xeon E5.} on various $P$, while fixing $K$ to $K=64$.
-Within the overall procedure, generating queries and candidates requires a constant time regardless of $P$ (see the left of Fig.~\ref{fig:performance_speed}).
-Importantly, even if $P=100$, the proposed method already improved computational efficiency over our prior approach {\bf YKS}~\cite{Yonetani2015} because the hierarchical supervoxel segmentation needed more than two seconds for each frame\footnote{We used LIBSVX with the default set of parameters provided with the code (http://www.cse.buffalo.edu/~jcorso/r/supervoxels/).
+Finally, we compared computation times\footnote{We implemented an overall procedure in Python and tested it on a single thread of MacPro with a 2.7 GHz 12-Core Intel Xeon E5.} on various $P$ while fixing $K$ to $K=32$ in Figure~\ref{fig:performance_speed}.
+Since generating queries and candidates requires a constant time regardless of $P$ (3 and 60 milliseconds per frame, respectively), here we focus on how computation times for per-candidate targetness evaluation and per-pixel targetness evaluation changed. {\bf Proposed-ES} reduced computation times by 69 percent compared with {\bf Proposed} on the per-candidate evaluation and by 88 percent on the per-pixel evaluation.
+Note that, when $P\leq 25$, {\bf Proposed-ES} improved computational efficiency over our prior approach {\bf YKS}~\cite{Yonetani2015} because the hierarchical supervoxel segmentation needed more than two seconds for each frame\footnote{We used LIBSVX with the default set of parameters provided with the code (http://www.cse.buffalo.edu/~jcorso/r/supervoxels/).
 See \cite{Yonetani2015} for more implementation details.}.
+While the face detectors and recognizers used in our experiments were more efficient (\eg, about 25 milliseconds to detect faces with {\bf VJ}), their localization performances were quite limited as shown in Table~\ref{tab:auc_yks} and Table~\ref{tab:auc_cmu}.

-Focusing on the targetness evaluation, {\bf Proposed-25} reduced computation times by 29 percent compared with {\bf Proposed (C+G)} on the per-pixel evaluation.
-Note that accelerating this evaluation procedure was critical because it needed to be applied for each combination of target and observer videos ($N\times M$ times for $N$ target and $M$ observer videos), while the generation procedure needed to be done only once for each video ($N$ or $M$ times for the same setting).
-We also found a 63 percent reduction in computation times by {\bf Proposed-25} on a per-candidate evaluation used in Eq.~(\ref{eq:aff2}) (the right of Fig.~\ref{fig:performance_speed}).
-This acceleration is particularly beneficial for the tasks of target video retrieval and social group clustering in Sec.~\ref{subsec:affinity_experiment}, which requires only per-candidate targetness to compute an affinity between two first-person videos.
+Accelerating per-candidate evaluation and per-pixel evaluation is both critical because they need to be applied for each combination of target and observer videos ($N\times M$ times for $N$ target and $M$ observer videos), while the procedures for generating queries and trajectory candidates needed to be done only once for each video ($N$ or $M$ times for the same setting).
+In addition, the acceleration on per-candidate evaluation is particularly beneficial for the tasks of target video retrieval and social group clustering which we will show in Section~\ref{subsec:affinity_experiment}; these tasks require only per-candidate targetness to compute an affinity between two first-person videos presented in Eq.~(\ref{eq:aff2}).